25A0/Quadtastic/README.md

        draw the the outline, we use a shader that samples the pre-processed image.
 The outline uses the color of the pixel that is being outlined.
  - [ ] Add toolbar with tools:
-    - [ ] The Create tool to create new quads
+    - [x] The Create tool to create new quads
-    - [ ] The Select tool to select, move and resize quads
+    - [x] The Select tool to select, move and resize quads
-    - [ ] The Border tool to create border quads
+    - [ ] The Border tool to create border quads:
+          The border tool creates a list of quads automatically
     - [ ] The Strip tool to create strips of equally sized quads
  - [ ] Undo/Redo history
  - [ ] Allow user to drag .qua file onto window